CodeConnect/gistify/README.md

 Selected snippet of code is enhanced with information about the types and origin of objects used within.

+The enhanced snippet is either copied to the clipboard or uploaded to GitHub.
+Feel free to contribute and add more integrations!

 **[Download from VS Gallery](https://visualstudiogallery.msdn.microsoft.com/7e4ca24a-f061-430d-9b0b-4fd01b2a5781)** and read the **[Getting Started guide](https://github.com/CodeConnect/gistify/wiki)**

 ### Example